JvanKatwijk/dab-cmdline/README.md

 Command-line Parameters for the C++ version
 -----------------------------------------------------------------------

 The C++ command line program can be compiled using cmake.
 Of course, the dab library (see a next section) should have been installed.
-Libraries needed are libsamplerate and portaudio.
+Libraries that are further needed are libsamplerate and portaudio.
 The sequence to create the executable then is (after changing the working directory to the directory "example")

 	mkdir build